 Use Tiled custom properties

-In Tiled we can add "custom properties" on various items like layers, tiles, objects or maps.
+In Tiled we can add "custom properties" on various items such as layers, tiles, objects or maps.

 These custom properties can be either: